dangershony/dangershony.github.io/sidechains.md

-### Note: This post is not final and may change as we develope our sidechain code
+### Note: This post is not final and may change as we develope our sidechain tech

 ## Sidechains Overview